dmmnjaws/PAv-2020-2021-Julia-Parasitizing-Java/README.md

 - Since for each new method, we generate all generic functions for that receiver when we call ir the first time, our Java-Parazite-Julia has a bigger start up time.

 ## LIMITATIONS

 - Java supports invocation of static methods in null objects, because these still have a defined type. (ex: Math math = null is of type Math).
 However we don't support this in our implementation of Java-Parazite-Julia, because we can't (found no way to...), assign a DataType to a nothing in Julia, like we can assign a Class to a null in Java.

+- Using a @jcall call in the middle of a Julia method unfortunately is still not possible.
+Since we don't generate all generic functions upon import of a class, but only upon calling, on demand, Julia will not be able to evaluate a @jcall call, and will warn the user that it's trying to call a method not yet defined.
+This is something we unfortunately didn't predict early on, and fixing it requires a remodeling of our entire code.
+A possible approach would be for the generic functions to be pre-loaded, via a mechanim involving static import as the first lines of a Java-Parazite Julia program, just like it's done in Java, substituting the current loaded-on-demand approach. - This renders Java-Parazite Julia only useful for simple realtime calls to Java, for now...

+## TESTING

+To test Java-Parazite Julia:
+1. Load the files into an IDE supporting Julia
+2. Evaluate the totality of parazitizing.jl (for the base implementation)
+3. Ensure the Java classes in statement folder are compiled
+4. Execute the INIT section of execution_tests.jl in the REPL
+5. Execute the WORKING - REGRESSION TEST SUITE section of execution_tests.jl in the REPL

+To run a quick benchmark on Java-Parazite Julia:
+1. Load the files into an IDE supporting Julia
+2. Evaluate the totality of parazitizing.jl (for the base implementation)
+3. Ensure the Java classes in statement folder are compiled
+4. Execute the INIT section of execution_tests.jl in the REPL
+5. Evaluate the regressionTestSuite() function of execution_tests.jl
+6. Run the `@time regressionTestSuite()` in the REPL
+NOTE: The first time the command in 6. is run, the result of the benchmark is inflated due to warm up time. - Just like Julia, Java-Parazite Julia has a significant warm up time, since it has to generate the generic functions.
+Running the command again and comparing the benchmark results is an interesting experiment.

-## OBSERVATIONS ON JAVACALL (0.7.8):
+## OBSERVATIONS ON JAVACALL (0.7.8)

-- JavaCall 0.7.8 bug - wrongful primitive Java types convertion / Scenario: a Java method taking a jint from Julia to Java -> signature: public void method(int i){...} / getparametertypes(method) returns JavaObject{:int} / invoking the method with an input of type JavaObject{:int} fails / invoking the method with an input of type jint works / the bug: asking the method what it receives and passing an argument of that type doesn't work -> wrongful conversion.
+- JavaCall 0.7.8 possible bug - wrongful primitive Java types convertion / Scenario: a Java method taking a jint from Julia to Java -> signature: public void method(int i){...} / getparametertypes(method) returns JavaObject{:int} / invoking the method with an input of type JavaObject{:int} fails / invoking the method with an input of type jint works / the bug: asking the method what it receives and passing an argument of that type doesn't work -> wrongful conversion.
-- JavaCall 0.7.8 bug - having jlong as Int64 seems to be a bad idea, since Julia's default ints are Int64, which makes them incompatible with Java's.
-Same goes for Float32/64.
-As a consequence, this requires extra effort from the programmer in the return and argument type conversions.
-- JavaCall doesn't allow Static Methods to be called with a class object as receiver??
+- JavaCall 0.7.8 possible bug - doesn't allow Static Methods to be called with a class object as receiver??

 ## TODO